Gibraltar

 Living accommodation exemption

 The Minister for Taxation announced a review of the accommodation exemption per Schedule 7 of the Income Tax Act 2010.
-The review would include changing the 7 year exemption period, the Minister noting that average stay of employees relocating to Gibraltar is not beyond 3 to 4 years.
-In addition, the review would seek to implement flexibility in allowing an employee to continue using the exemption when changing the address or employment during the applicable period.
+The review will include changing the seven-year exemption period, the Minister noting that the average stay of employees relocating to Gibraltar is not beyond three to four years.
+In addition, the review will seek to implement flexibility in allowing an employee to continue using the exemption when changing the address or employment during the applicable period.

 Student exemption